DAMcraft/damcraft.de/blog_posts/spotify-status-without-js.md

 - I keep the connection open between the server and the browser using something called server-sent events (essentially, a live stream of data from the server to the browser).
 - When there’s an update (song change, playback status, etc.), I inject new CSS into the page.
 This CSS is what updates things like the song title and progress bar.

+This idea was suggested to me by my friend yui ([https://zptr.cc/](https://zptr.cc/)), whose website is genuinely amazing, please check it out!

 ### Example: Injecting CSS for a song update
 When the server detects that a song has changed, instead of manipulating the DOM, I send the new song title as a CSS rule.
 It might look like this:
 ```html